Subscription Economics Unlocked: $3M to $500K MRR Blueprints **Tagline:** Three battle tested subscription architectures from operators who built $500K to $3M MRR , covering the exact billing logic, churn prevention

 Subscription Economics Unlocked Playbook

-# Subscription Economics Unlocked: $3M-$500K MRR Blueprints **Tagline:** Three battle-tested subscription architectures from operators who built $500K to $3M MRR — covering the exact billing logic, churn prevention flow
+# Subscription Economics Unlocked: $3M to $500K MRR Blueprints **Tagline:** Three battle tested subscription architectures from operators who built $500K to $3M MRR , covering the exact billing logic, churn prevention

 ---